Square-integrable representations and the coadjoint action of solvable Lie groups: Preliminaries on generalized orbits of the coadjoint action

 In fact \Rel\ is the only equivalence relation on~$\gg^*$ for which each equivalence class is locally closed, $G$-invariant, and contained in the closure of the coadjoint orbit of each of its elements.
-Moreover, every coadjoint quasi-orbit has the structure of a smooth manifold immersed into $\gg^*$.
-(See \cite[Lemma 1]{Pu86} and its proof.)
+Moreover, if $\Oc\in(\gg^*/G)^\sim$, then there exists a connected closed subgroup~$G_1$ of $\Galg$ with $G\subseteq G_1\subseteq \Galg$, such that